search-rug/doc-as-code-single-case-experiment/README.md

-Thank you for your participation on this exercise.
-Your feedback is really important for this study, so we would really appreciate if you could fill out [this survey](https://rug.eu.qualtrics.com/jfe/form/SV_8okI7KLnEEWkaiy).
+***Thank you for your participation on this exercise!*** Your feedback is really important for this study, so we would really appreciate if you could fill out [this survey](https://rug.eu.qualtrics.com/jfe/form/SV_8okI7KLnEEWkaiy).